Cousins may have Achilles tendon injury; Stafford, Pickett, Taylor also hurt on rough day for QBs

-AP — Kirk Cousins, Matthew Stafford, Kenny Pickett, and Tyrod Taylor were the latest quarterbacks to go down with injuries.
+Kirk Cousins, Matthew Stafford, Kenny Pickett and Tyrod Taylor were the latest quarterbacks to go down with injuries.

 Cousins’ injury is likely the worst of the bunch.
-Minnesota Vikings coach Kevin O’Connell said the team fears the four-time Pro Bowl QB hurt his Achilles tendon — and if the tendon is torn, Cousins’ season would be over.
+Minnesota Vikings coach Kevin O’Connell said the team fears the four-time Pro Bowl QB hurt his Achilles tendon — and if an MRI confirms the tendon is torn, Cousins’ season would be over.

 Pickett and Taylor both injured ribs.